fastify/fast-json-stringify/README.md

 there is no guarantee that supplying user-generated schema could not expose your application to remote attacks.

+Users are responsibile for sending trusted data. `fast-json-stringify` guarantees that you will get a valid output only if your input matches the schema or can be coerced to the schema.
+If your input doesn't match the schema, you will get undefined behavior.

 <a name="debug"></a>
 ### Debug Mode